ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

     - needed to connect an Azure web app to an Azure SQL DB
     - in your API project, create a service that defines a SqlConnection, make a connection, runs SQL statements and then closes the connection
         - this is where you paste in the DB connection string, username, password, etc.
+        - OR you can add the full connection string that you can copy from Azure into appsettings
     - install the NuGet package System.Data.SqlClient (or whatever you package you want to use for whatever framework you're using)
     - inject the service (along with MVC or whatever you're using)
     - create a controller to get the data and display it in a view component